Bag0niku/Project_Planning/README.md

 ### **The Project and Git**
 The process will start with Planning as the main branch.
 Once planning is completed or stopped, to begin building on the project, everything must be built or completed in side branches before merging with the main branch; this includes additional planning.
 It is considerd best practice to make the plan as detailed as possible in the beginning. being detailed enough can be used as comments in the code or documentation.
 Doing so will reduce future headaches.

+This Project Planning outline can also be used for projects not related to programming.